Lanchester, County Durham: Governance

 An electoral ward in the same name exists.
 The population of this ward taken at the 2011 Census was 7,446.

 Education

 The schools at Lanchester include St Bede's Catholic School and Sixth Form College.
-There are also two primary schools: Lanchester All Saints' RC Primary School and Lanchester Endowed Parochial (E.P) This latter has since moved about 50 yd to new premises and the old school is now the village hall.
+There are also two primary schools: Lanchester All Saints' RC Primary School and Lanchester Endowed Parochial School.
+The latter has since moved about 50 yd to new premises and the old school is now the village hall.
 The school has a nursery, an infants department and a juniors department.

 Religious sites

 All Saints Parish church

 The main Parish church is now known as All Saints but was once called St. Mary the Virgin.
 The original building dates from the mid 12th Century but was extended in 1284 by Antony Bek, the bishop of Durham.
 The tower dates from c.1430.
 Features of interest include the Norman chancel arch, the monolithic columns of the nave (presumably from the Lanchester Roman station) and a Roman altar in the porch.